Victoria’s Secret Model Sara Sampaio Flaunts Toned Bod In Sports Bra & Leggings On Instagram

-Sara Sampaio’s been keeping her fans updated on her daily life with a mix of personal photos and professional shots from photo shoots.
+Sara Sampaio has been keeping her fans updated on her daily life with a mix of personal photos and professional shots from photo shoots.
 However, her newest post is different than most of her other updates, because she shared a sneak peek of her workout sessions with her fans.
 In a short Instagram video, Sampaio could be seen doing a grueling workout on equipment at the gym.
-She used weights, and completed lunges while pushing the weights up into the air.
+She used weights and completed lunges while pushing the weights up into the air.

 But just because she’s breaking a sweat doesn’t mean she doesn’t look any less glamorous than usual.
 She sported a bright orange sports bra, along with a pair of greenish-blue leggings.
-Sara pulled her hair back in a casual ponytail, and rocked a pair of black sneakers.
+Sara pulled her hair back in a casual ponytail and rocked a pair of black sneakers.

 While it’s not unusual for models to share their workout routines with their fans, Sara hasn’t done so in a while.
 Her most recent updates include an amazing selfie and a portrait instead, which have garnered tons of attention.
 Sampaio shared a professional portrait yesterday, which she noted on Instagram was for an ad campaign for Armani Beauty.
-Her skin looked absolutely flawless, as she wore pink blush, pink lipstick and dark mascara.
+Her skin looked absolutely flawless, as she wore pink blush, pink lipstick, and dark mascara.

 The Instagram selfie appeared to be one that Sara took inside a car.
-She wore a wide-brimmed black hat for the occasion, and gave a slight pout for the cameras.
+She wore a wide-brimmed black hat for the occasion and gave a slight pout for the cameras.
 Her lipstick appeared to be an orange-tinged pink hue, while she wore a peach-orange colored eyeshadow to match.
 Her blue eyes popped in the sunlight.

 So just how does Sara manage such amazing skin?
 It’s something she previously discussed with Glamour Magazine.